Updated: Oct 6, 2022

 Employment Discrimination Policies/Practices in California: An employment policy or practice that extends to all, irrespective of race or color, can be unconstitutional if it has a negative effect on the employment of individuals of a specific race or color and is not work-related and appropriate for the organization to function.

 For example, whether it is not job-related and has a negative effect on the jobs of African-American men, a no-beard" employment policy that extends to all employees without regard to race can still be unlawful (who have a predisposition to a skin condition that causes severe shaving bumps).

-Employee Discrimination Based On Race or Color Skin Color: Title VII of the 1964 Civil Rights Act protects people from employee discrimination based on race and skin color as well as national origin, sex, or religion as regards employment.
+Employment Discrimination Based On Race or Color Skin Color: Title VII of the 1964 Civil Rights Act protects people from employment discrimination based on race and skin color as well as national origin, sex, or religion as regards employment.
 In relation to hiring, firing, promotion, salary, work training, or any other term, condition, or privilege of employment, it is unlawful to discriminate against any employee or job applicant because of race or color.

-Title VII also forbids decisions on jobs based on prejudices and perceptions about the skills, attributes or results of individuals belonging to such ethnic groups.
+Title VII also forbids decisions on jobs based on prejudices and perceptions about the skills, attributes, or results of individuals belonging to such ethnic groups.